2016moreno/OperatingSystems/Project 2/README.txt

 mutual exclusion.
 Give an example of and explain a possible synchronization error that could occur in this code.
 Be specific.

+A possible synchronization error that can occur is that we try to add and multiply at the same time because nothing is not allowing multiple threads to access the same area at the same time, thus making a mess of both answers.

 Q2: Suppose we implement correct synchronization and mutual exclusion for all of the threads.
 If our three functions were to operate on all expression in the buffer at once (not just the first expression), would the program generate incorrect output?
 Why or why not?

+It would still generate an incorrect output because an expression with zero operations would print before an expression with many operations, making the order invalid.

 Step 3: Critical Sections